 The practice had a complaints policy which provided staff with clear guidance about how to handle a complaint.
 There were details of how patients could make a complaint displayed in the waiting room and on the website.
 The practice manager was responsible for dealing with complaints when they arose.
 Staff told us they raised any formal or informal comments or concerns with the practice manager to ensure responses were made in a timely manner.
+If the complaint related to clinical work then these were passed on to the individual dentist to deal with.
+If appropriate the dentist would use their indemnity organisation for advice on how to deal with complaints.
 Staff told us that they aimed to resolve complaints in-house initially.
 We reviewed the complaints which had been received in the past 12 months and found that they had been dealt with in line with the practices policy.